LogtalkDotOrg/logtalk3/README.md

 2. LOGTALK WEB SITE
 -------------------

-The latest release of the Logtalk package is always available at the URL:
+The latest release of the Logtalk is always available at the URL:

     http://logtalk.org/